Meet the Families USA staff

 Senior Accounting Manager

 Barbara Klose helps manage the day-to-day accounting operations, including the development and maintenance of internal accounting policies and monitoring emerging technologies to promote efficiencies in the department.
 She manages the accounts payable/payroll/cash management processes and is the staff liaison for all finance systems.
 Klose started her career at Families USA in 1993, initially working in the Development department.
 She was responsible for researching funders and day-to-day management of the in-house direct mail program, including list selection, development of mail plan, production and analysis.
 Prior to joining Families USA, Klose worked for a local real estate developer, overseeing all aspects of accounting for various real estate projects, including monthly financial reports to partners and payroll for over 50 employees.
-Klose received her BA in Sociology from Mount Saint Mary’s College in Emmitsburg, MD.
+Klose received her Bachelor of Arts in Sociology from Mount Saint Mary’s College in Emmitsburg, MD.

 Hazel Law (she/her)